khshakilahamed/cell-savers-backend/README.md

 ### Customer

-- Customer can login and log out.
+- Customer can register, login and log out.
 - Customer can manage and update their profile.
 - Customer can update certain fields.